Facebook pixel

 Do I Have a Legal Claim if My Employer Harasses Me at Work?

 Harassment is not tolerated under any California law.
-California laws explicitly outlaws any type of harassment, especially LGBTQ discrimination harassment.
-Harassment is considered a form of discrimination, and is intended to frighten or intimidate the employee.
+California laws explicitly outlaw any type of harassment, especially LGBTQ discrimination harassment.
+Harassment is considered a form of discrimination and is intended to frighten or intimidate the employee.
 An employee has a claim for discrimination if they face any type of harassment at work.

 Am I Protected if I Transition While Working?

-California laws permit an employee to take off for transgender transition medical surgeries.
-Further, employees do have a right to tell their employers regarding their transition.
+California laws permit an employee to take off time from work for transgender transition medical surgeries.
+Further, employees do have a right to tell their employers about their transition.
 An employer cannot retaliate by firing the employee after hearing about the news of the transition.
-This is considered a form of discrimination.

 What if My Employer Addresses Me by the Wrong Gender Pronoun?